in-c0/Intro-to-AI/docs/README.md

 - deep learning network (de-facto standard for computer vision and image processing)
 - inspired by animal visual cortex
 - regularized FNN to prevent overfitting

+[To be continued]

+⚠️ Site is currently under active development, frequent changes are expected